qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom/redbiom.rst

 * Allows you to search through public studies to find comparable data to your own
 * Can search by: metadata, feature, or taxon

+redbiom is a cache service which can be used to search databases for samples which contain particular taxonomic units or given features (e.g. environmental or clinical factors); either as a Qiita plugin, or as a separately installed command line package. redbiom can therefore be used to identify samples for a meta-analysis focused on some particular factor (or factors).
+The utility of searching by metadata or feature is that it allows the discovery and subsequent use of a potentially wide variety of samples.
+This may include data from studies with completely different research goals, which one would have otherwise been unlikely to realize could be used.

+Note that a cache service is a high-speed data storage layer which stores a subset of data allowing a more rapid searching and retrieval experience. redbiom has a much smaller, sparse vector version of the Qiita database containing mainly metadata, which thus allows rapid searching.
+Samples found in a redbiom search can then be retrieved from the Qiita database through redbiom for subsequent analysis.

 For more information, advanced queries and generating `BIOM <http://biom-format.org/>`__ files go to the `redbiom github page <https://github.com/biocore/redbiom/blob/master/README.md>`__.